 The material you want may be available in the Library or on one of its online databases.
 By spending a few moments to see if the material is immediately available, you may significantly reduce the time it takes to get want you want:

 - Requesting a book or video/DVD?
-Search WebCat, our online catalog.
+Search our online catalog.

 - Requesting an article?
-We might own the journal, magazine, or newspaper, or one of our online databases may have your article in full text.
+We might own the journal, magazine, or newspaper, or one of our article databases may have your article in full text.

-Search our Journal Finder database to see if the magazine, journal, or newspaper of your article is available in full text in one of our other databases or in our print periodical collection.
+Search our Full Text Finder database to see if the magazine, journal, or newspaper of your article is available in full text in one of our other databases or in our print periodical collection.